geek-cookbook/geek-cookbook/.github/ISSUE_TEMPLATE/recipe-request.md

 ### Access Control

-Does the app provide its own authentication (i.e. NextCloud), or does it require an authentication frontend (i.e., Radarr)?
+Does the app provide its own authentication (_i.e.
+NextCloud_), or does it require an authentication frontend (_i.e., Radarr_)?

 How should access to the app be managed?

 * [ ] The app provides its own, trustworthy authentication, or access control is unnecessary.
 I'd be happy exposing it to the internet
-* [ ] The app needs something in front of it to secure access (traefik-forward-auth, authelia, etc)
+* [ ] The app needs something in front of it to secure access (_traefik-forward-auth, authelia, etc_)

 <!-- Add any extra details necessary to explain the selections above -->

 ### Config Management

 How is the app configured?
-Some applications are configured [entirely using environment variables](https://12factor.net), some need static config files mounted into their container, and some are configured using an interactive setup process (NextCloud).
+Some applications are configured [entirely using environment variables](https://12factor.net), some need static config files mounted into their container, and some are configured using an interactive setup process (_i.e.
+NextCloud_).

 * [ ] Environment variables
 * [ ] Static config file